univention/container-udm-rest/docs/decisions/0003-split-out-stack-data-loading.md

 Now we have this repository which deals with two different things:

-- Providing the UDM Rest API as a container and a Helm chart for Kubernetes deployment.
+- Providing the UDM REST API as a container and a Helm chart for Kubernetes deployment.

 - Loading of data into a deployment of the UMS Stack.